 Good course design is an important part of any class.
 Teaching often presents special challenges, but also provides opportunity for broadening student horizons, incorporating diverse learning materials, and tailoring information to the individual.
 On this page we have collected information that will assist you in producing a well designed course.

 This section will explore some fundamental concepts and considerations when preparing instructional material.
+For those who would like a little more guidance, we suggest you review the Instructional Design Support page and meet with the Instructional Design Team.

 January 23 – May 7, 2020